piet-de-leeuw/JavaScript-Projects/README.md

 - and continue

 ### TicTacToe
 In this project we created a simple TicTacToe game, thats playable in the browser.
-We used JavaScript HTML and CSS.
+I used JavaScript, HTML and CSS.
+The game restarts automaticly after you won, you lose or whenn there was a tie.

 ### Calculator
 In this project we created a basic calculator, thats usable in the browser.
-We used JavaScript HTML and CSS.
+We used JavaScript, HTML and CSS.
+It can be used for operations like: plus, min, multiply and divide.

 ### Pizza_Project
 In this project I have build a menu were people can order pizzas and see the cost.
 I used HTML, CSS and JavaScript.
+Its a website with multiple sections of toppings.
+It automatically shows you the price and what you ordered when you hit the order button.

 ### AJAX
-In this project i setup a simple AJAX request.
+In this project I setup a simple AJAX request.

 ### jQuery
-In this project i dit some exsercices with jQuery.
+In this project I did some exsercices with jQuery.

 ### React_Projects
 In this project I dit some exsercices with React

 ### todo_app
-In this project I build a small to do app.
+In this project I made a simple to-do app.